m3g/ComplexMixtures.jl/docs/src/installation.md

     import ComplexMixtures
     ```
     Then, the functions of the package are called, for example, using `ComplexMixtures.mddf(...)`.
-    To avoid having to write `ComplexMixtures` all the time, define an accronym.
+    To avoid having to write `ComplexMixtures` all the time, define an acronym.
 For example:
     ```julia
     import ComplexMixtures as CM
     CM.mddf(...)